leonardpoon/uow-bigdata-hadoop-spark-script/README.md

 2. bash: ./myStartSpark.sh: Permission denied

 Reason: You didn't run the chmod command

 Solution: Run this command in the terminal: chmod +x myStartSpark.sh

+Requirements:
+- Spark 3.0.3 or higher
+- Hadoop 2.7 or higher